ChemicalRascal/lee-yang-morton/README.md

 somewhere that your system expects it to be, or edit the Makefile to point g++ at the right directories.

-Compilation option things and stuff:
+Compilation options:

-* `BITSEQ_MINIMAL_WRITE` -- Makes bitseq truncate prior to writing
+* `BITSEQ_MINIMAL_WRITE` -- Make bitseq truncate away bits that were allocated but weren't actually set prior to writing to disk.